danray0424/Shop_VR/README.txt

 The AR functionality won't run on the emulator.
 It requires a physical iPhone 6s or later, with iOS 11.

-Per request I'm delivering an IPA file, though I've never used the iTunes-sync method of installing a develoment build (I have lots of experience with Crashlytics for deploying to testers, and some with TestFlight).
-As I don't personally sync my devices to iTunes, I'm not set up to test that method.
+Per the assignment's requriement, I'm delivering an IPA file, though I've never used the iTunes-sync method of installing a develoment build (I have lots of experience with Crashlytics for deploying to testers, and some with TestFlight).
+Since I don't have your device IDs, I can't sign the app for your phones.
+So in short I don't believe this IPA is going to be installable.

 I'd prefer you build directly to your phone from Xcode.
 Please connect your phone to a mac running Xcode.
 Be sure you open the project from the workspace "Shop VR.xcworkspace" and NOT the "Shop VR.xcodeproj", so Xcode will pick up and build the "Pods" dependencies project.